imagej/imagej.github.io/_pages/plugins/multi-otsu-threshold.md

 ## Documentation

-This plugin implements an algorithm described in the following paper {% include citation last='Liao' first='P-S.' last2='Chen' first2='T-S.' last2='Chung' first2='P-C.' title='A fast algorithm for multilevel thresholding' journal='Journal of Information Science and Engineering' volume='17' issue='5' pages='713-727' date='September 2001' url='http://www.iis.sinica.edu.tw/page/jise/2001/200109\_01.pdf' %}
+This plugin implements an algorithm described in the following paper {% include citation doi='10.6688/JISE.2001.17.5.1' %}

 A thresholding algorithm will typically classify pixels in two classes (or two set of objects): the one that have their intensity lower than a certain threshold (generally, the background), and the other (the interesting features).
 This plugin is based on the [Otsu Thresholding](Otsu_Thresholding) technique, adapted to generate *multiple* thresholds and *multiple* classes from one single image.

 For example, by setting the desired number of classes to 3 (the algorithm then needs to find 2 thresholds), one can get background pixels, bright pixels and intermediate pixels.
 This might be of interest for images where there is such a pixel populations.
 In the example depicted below, based on the blob image, one could get the background, the blobs center and the blob edges out of it.

-{% capture content%}

-{% endcapture %}
-{% include gallery content=content%}